-- 1. The portfolio of professional work typically is presented using the LiveText web-based portfolio development system.
+The portfolio of professional work typically is presented using the LiveText web-based portfolio development system.
 The portfolio may subsequently be prepared in hard-copy form and also copied to a CD.
-A standard portfolio template format will be available through the LiveText web site. - 2.
-Review the standards and reflect upon their meaning. - 3.
+A standard portfolio template format will be available through the LiveText web site.

+- 2. Review the standards and reflect upon their meaning. - 3.
 Gather artifacts from completed course work. - 4.
 Read each standard carefully looking for key words and phrases that best describe the intent of the standard.
 Review the key points for each standard. - 5.
 Match artifacts with the standard(s) that most appropriately align with the evidence.
-Place the work in that section representing the standard(s). - 6.
-A minimum of two (2) artifacts are to be included for each standard.
+Place the work in that section representing the standard(s). - A minimum of two (2) artifacts are to be included for each standard.
 Artifacts may be used to fulfill more than one standard.
 Do not use an artifact more than three (3) times in the entire portfolio.
 Use a variety of artifacts throughout the portfolio. - 7.
 Each portfolio entry should have a rationale paragraph. - a) Review the activity and reflect upon the purpose of the work.
 Connect that purpose to one of the standards. - b) Write a rationale by explaining why this work was selected, what was learned by doing it and what competence was gained. - 8.
 After all artifacts are appropriately placed in a standard section and described in the rationale paragraph, the candidate should review the entire portfolio in terms of proficiency in the standards. - 9.
 The instructor from EDL 699 and the candidate's advisor will review the portfolio.
-An electronic copy of the portfolio will be maintained in electronic exhibits.
 If there are questions, an interview will be scheduled.